Center Target Sports Newsletter

 Basic Pistol 2

-We offer HR 218 by appointment only.
-Call the range for the next date.
+We offer HR 218 quals every other week.
+Call the range for the next time and date.

 Owner Orientation Classes:

 Owner Orientation classes are the free one hour class you receive when you purchase a gun at Center Target Sports.
 Just bring your receipt and show up.
 If you want to take the class and didn't buy your gun from us, the class is $40 and everyone's welcome.
 All Owner Orientation classes at 3:30pm unless otherwise noted.

 Ruger - Sept 4